mdshakir/fastApi/readme.md

   			"word3": 2,  // ... and so on for each word and its count
 		}

+In this endpoint only text files are allowed.
+This endpoint also checks if file is empty or corrupted.

 3. 	**Get User Statistics**

 -	Endpoint: GET /get_user_stats